MosesNdale/finalyearproject/README.md

 Watch my tutorial of the personalised planner on YouTube here: https://youtu.be/eCd9v3HVS64

-Navigate the Releases section from GitHub to download the source codes.
+Navigate to the Releases section from GitHub to download the source codes.